WENDY LANG, SENIOR ADVISOR FOR POLICY AND RESEARCH

 ELIZABETH MURRAY-BELCASTER,

 Prior to her work with Dixon Center, Elizabeth served as special assistant to the Teamsters National Military Assistance Helmets to Hardhats program.
-She co-founded the Utility Workers Union of America (UWUA), Utility Workers Military Assistance Program (UMAP), responsible for placement of 500 military veterans in this transition program for gas and electric sector jobs.
+She co-founded the Utility Workers Union of America (UWUA), Utility Workers Military Assistance Program (UMAP), responsible for placement of 700 military veterans in this transition program for gas and electric sector jobs.
 She also founded Heroes to Healthcare (H2HC), an employment program for veterans seeking careers in the healthcare profession.
+She is currently the Executive Director of Task Force Movement, a coalition of organizations and individuals creating opportunities in the transportation, cybersecurity, and healthcare sectors for veterans and their families.

 Sought after for her specialized expertise, Elizabeth sits on the American Legion National Licensing and Credentialing Board and has spoken in front of audiences including the Clinton Global Initiative, the White House Joining Forces efforts, and Soldier for Life.